edgarmedina1801/Research-purpose_Logger/Readme.md

 # Research-purpose_Logger
-This is research-purpose logger that helps on the organization of codes for several training and parameters.
+This is a research-purpose logger that helps on the organization of codes for several training and parameters.
 I employed this logger in at least 6 private projects and 2 academic projects.

 ## Usage